 Tip of the Week: Ways to Improve Focus

-a group of people standing around a white board
+a group of people standing around a board in an office

 While we all like to think we are paragons of productivity, the reality of the matter is that it’s far too easy to become distracted while trying to get work done.
 How do you stay focused when there are so many distractions out there?
 It all starts with controlling your environment and changing the way you approach these workplace distractions.